X

 Colorado Department of Labor

-Collaborates with the local Colorado Workforce Centers to offer free or supplemental support training and educational opportunities through grants and federal funding
+Collaborates with the local Colorado Workforce Centers to offer free or supplemental support training and educational opportunities through grants and federal funding.

 ReHire Colorado